paulstothard/helpful_links/README.md

 - [pytorch/pytorch](https://github.com/pytorch/pytorch) - Tensors and Dynamic neural networks in Python with strong GPU acceleration.
 - [scikit-learn/scikit-learn](https://github.com/scikit-learn/scikit-learn) - Machine learning in Python.
 - [tensorflow/tensorflow](https://github.com/tensorflow/tensorflow) - An end-to-end open source platform for machine learning.
 It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.
+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - Packs a repository into a single, AI-friendly file that can be supplied to large-language models.

 ## Metagenomics